Saving Code Snippets to Pieces Drive

 Where Saved Snippets Live

 Saved snippets are stored locally on your device, ensuring offline accessibility.
-This also means that any Pieces for Developers extension, plugin, or even the Pieces Desktop App, has constant, up-to-date access to your saved materials with Pieces Drive.
+This also means that any Pieces extension, plugin, or even the Pieces Desktop App, has constant, up-to-date access to your saved materials with Pieces Drive.

 You can find your saved snippets via the pieces list